akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 :::

 ### Scale
-With the `scale` type, you can resize image while keeping the width/height proportions.
+With the `scale` type, you can resize the image while keeping the width/height proportions.

 | Operator name | Description |
 | ----------------- | -------------- |